pliniker/mo-gc/doc/Project-RFC.md

 associated pointer in a data structure and update the total reference count for that pointer.

-In the case of multiple channels, each sending buffers of adjustments at a time, there will naturally be an ordering problem:
+In the case of multiple channels, each sending a buffer of adjustments at a time, there will naturally be an ordering problem:

 Thread A may, for a pointer, write the following to its journal: